Commercial swine entering Wisconsin as research swine must have the following:

 If the animals are more than 80 pounds, each animal must have official individual ID as noted above

-Testing for Porcine Reproductive and Respiratory Virus (PRRS) and Swine Enteric Coronavirus Disease (SECD) as follows:
+Testing for Porcine Reproductive and Respiratory Syndrome (PRRS) and Porcine Epidemic Diarrhea Virus (PEDv) as follows:

-Statement on the CVI that there are no clinical signs of PRRS and SECD at the time of inspection.
+Statement on the CVI that there are no clinical signs of PRRS and PEDv at the time of inspection.

 Import permit required

-For swine that originate from a herd that tested positive for PRRS or SECD or that was not tested within 90 days prior to import.
+For swine that originate from a herd that tested positive for PRRS or PEDv or that was not tested within 90 days prior to import.

 For micropigs being imported to a laboratory.